gdianov/opium/README.md

     'constructor' => ['@t']
 ]);

-New C instance with T dependency
+//New C instance with T dependency
 ```

 **You can get new instance with another params:**